grantila/already/README.md

 }

 const val = await some( arr, pred );
-// val is not either a string (the first truthy match) or false
+// val is now either a string (the first truthy match) or false
 ```